mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 ### August 2022

-Recently, the Clarity Discord server has seen a robust increase in the number of members as the governance NFT is in its early stages of release, and the first community vote has opened.
+Recently, the Clarity Discord has experienced robust membership growth as the governance NFT is in its early stages of release, and the first community vote has opened.
 Work has begun on a DAO incubator program that is currently up for [Catalyst funding](https://cardano.ideascale.com/c/idea/414261).
 Moreover, work ramped-up on integrating with a key early partner project.
 Initial PRs concerning voting integration were submitted for review and merged.
-DAO Alliance underway, and promos and outreach were continued.
-Finally, A partner DAO readied the release of its staking mechanism.
+A DAO Alliance is currently underway, and promos and outreach were continued.
+Finally, a partner DAO readied the release of its staking mechanism.

 ### July 2022

 During the Fund7 round, MLabs was approached by Clear Contracts about consolidating their [similar proposal](https://cardano.ideascale.com/c/idea/382311) with ours.
 Their project was already in development, so MLabs considered this a synergistic situation and agreed.
-Fortunately, both proposals were funded providing a strong foundation early on.
-The partnership between MLabs and Clear Contracts was made official early in 2022.
-Since then, the Clear Contracts team has spearheaded outreach, frontend development, and business development while the MLabs side has guided smart contract development and also assisted with business development.
+Fortunately, both proposals were funded providing a strong foundation early on, and the MLabs - Clear Contracts patnership was made official early in 2022.
+Since, the Clear Contracts team has spearheaded outreach, frontend development, and business development while MLabs has guided smart contract development and also assisted with business development.

 Early in the project, a [whitepaper](https://docsend.com/view/897694qig7qux37e) was drafted, frontend demos helped clarify functionality, and initial partnerships were formed.
 Moreover, team members began exploring the [Agora governance model](https://github.com/Liqwid-Labs/agora) to understand whether it could be integrated.
-Eventually, the project decided to fork the Agora module and incorporate it and technical specifications were drafted.
+Eventually, the team decided to fork the Agora module and incorporate it, and technical specifications were drafted.

 Partnerships with [Genius X](https://www.genius-x.co/) and [Liqwid Labs](https://www.liqwid.finance/) have been established.
 An advisory board is also being established: